Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Arita Pottery Workshops

-Pottery wheel and underglaze/overglaze painting experience at two famous local kilns in Arita.
+Wheel throwing and underglaze/overglaze painting experience at two famous local kilns in Arita.

 Included accommodations